 What are acrylic paints?

-The most common forms of acrylic paint are heavy body, soft body (runnier) and acrylic ink.
+The most common forms of acrylic paint are heavy body, soft body (runner), and acrylic ink.
 In the guide above, we've focused on heavy-body acrylic paints because these thicker paints suit most use cases.
 You can learn more about the differences between those and acrylics in our comparison of acrylics vs oils, and we also have a guide to the best oil paints.

-Why choose acrylic paints?
+Why should I use acrylic paints?

 Water-based acrylic paints have a number of advantages.
 As we've noted above, they're quick and easy to set up and learn to use, and they don't require the addition of solvents.
 They're also very versatile, serving a range of different uses.
 Acrylics can also be combined with other water-based media – I find it's often useful to use watercolour pencils for initial drawings as they won’t muddy the colours.

-How do I choose the best acrylic paints?
+How to choose the best acrylic paints

 Professional paints contain more pigment and tend to have extra ingredients to improve consistency and surface quality.
 Better quality paints usually cover a surface more thoroughly, while poorer quality paints may be too see-through, which can be an issue depending on what you're looking for.